denoland/deno/std/manual.md

 #### Triple-slash reference directive in JavaScript files

-If you are hosting modules which you want to be consumed by Deno, and you want to inform Deno the location of the type definitions, you can utilise a triple-slash directive in the actual code.
-For example, if you have a JavaScript module, where you want to provide Deno with the location of the type definitions for that JavaScript file, which happens to be along side that file.
-You JavaScript module named `foo.js` might look like this:
+If you are hosting modules which you want to be consumed by Deno, and you want to inform Deno about the location of the type definitions, you can utilise a triple-slash directive in the actual code.
+For example, if you have a JavaScript module and you would like to provide Deno with the location of the type definitions which happen to be alongside that file, your JavaScript module named `foo.js` might look like this:

 ```js
 /// <reference types="./foo.d.ts" />